richardgourley/pandas-one-pagers/README.md

 Find specific cell data - based on Index Number

+Find index numbers - based on a search

-Find specific cell data - based on a search
+Find specific cell data - from a list of multiple Index Numbers

   - Boolean Mask (using True or False result in another query)